 This apple pie slices cleanly and holds its shape as you lift it out of the pie plate.
-It has chunks of apple that are tender yet intact, lightly bound in a thickened sauce that's just sweet enough with a hint of spices.
-This is the pie for all you gooey pie lovers out there (and you know who you are).
+It has chunks of apple that are tender yet intact, lightly bound in a thickened sauce that's just sweet enough, with a hint of spice.
+This is the pie for all you gooey-pie-lovers out there (and you know who you are).

 Why It WorksThe power of enzymes helps this pie achieve its perfect texture.
 Read the Whole Story

 - Par-cooking the apples to 160°F (71°C) sets their pectin into a form that is more stable, helping them retain their shape while remaining tender as they bake.